DanTheWizard/DanTheWizard/README.md

 <br>

-You can always reach out to me on danielpalmik@gmail.com for questions or help (nothing commercial yet)
+You can always reach out to me on other social platforms for questions or help (nothing commercial yet)

+<!---

 - Please start off with your title properly (as I am also helping out other people, and my inbox has lots of emails)

-<!---

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...